enum : Java Glossary

 enum

-Enum Basics Under The Hood (2)
+Advantages Under The Hood (2)

-Sample Code Under The Hood (3)
+Disadvantages Under The Hood (3)

-Common Methods The Good
+Common Methods Encapsulation

-To & From Ordinal The Bad
+To & From Ordinal The Good

-Built-in Methods Alias Values
+Built-in Methods The Bad

-Individual Methods Data Bases
+Individual Methods Legacy

 Getting Fancy Learning More

-Enum Basics
+enum Basics

 Don’t confuse enum with the Enumeration interface, an almost obsolete way of iterating over Collections, replaced by Iterator.

-Java 1.5 enums are references to a fixed set of Objects than represent the various possible choices. enums handle single choices, not combinations of choices.
+Java version 1.5 enums are references to a fixed set of Objects than represent the various possible choices. enums handle single choices, not combinations of choices.
 For combinations, you need EnumSet.
 For HashMap-style lookups when the key in an enum, you need EnumMap.

 Enum and the enum constants are just classes.
 Since enum constants are constants, normally they should be all capitalised.
 However, since the constant name is the same as what is displayed externally, some people relax that rule and name constants with upper or lower case names as appropriate for the application.
 Note that you can’t call your enums default or null since these are reserved words.
 Try usual or none.